-The countries eligible for the programme are developing countries and emerging economies with a Danish representation and/or where Denmark has an expanded or targeted partnership e.g. through Strategic Sector Cooperation, Strategic Green Partnerships and activities of the Danish Trade Council.
+The countries eligible for the programme are African countries with a Danish representation and/or where Denmark has an expanded or targeted partnership e.g. through Strategic Sector Cooperation, Strategic Green Partnerships and activities of the Danish Trade Council.

 The following countries are eligible for project applications: